 The following example shows the use of the external library Pandas in the Sequentum Enterprise Python Scripting editor and the use of the Python Intellisense with help of dot (.) to show all the Public and All the methods supported by the Pandas Library:

 if x != '':

 In the above example, you can see that we have used methods like args.Agent.InputDirectoryName or cds.AddStringColumn or cds.AddRow.
 These methods are Sequentum Enterprise C# methods which can be used by using from Sequentum.ContentGrabber.Api import * which enables you to use the Sequentum Enterprise inbuilt methods.

-Although you can use the Sequentum C# Functions, Methods, and Script Utilities in Python scripting as well, however, the Intellisense support for using these methods is yet not supported in the Sequentum Enterprise Python Scripting editor.
+You can use the Sequentum C# Functions, Methods, and Script Utilities in Python scripting as well, by using the Python/DotNet context Intellisense support added for the C# methods in the Sequentum Enterprise Python Scripting editor.

 The following example generates the complete path and filename placed in the input folder of the agent using C# and Python Scripting:

 //See help for a definition of ContentTransformationArguments.